 In contrast, it can also happen that you do not feel the effects of CBD oil.
 This can be the case, for example, if you don't leave the oil on for that long.

 The fact is: Everyone is different, which is why the effects of CBD oil can also be different.
-Even if the effectiveness of CBD oil has not yet been adequately proven, studies and field reports suggest that CBD oil has positive properties.
+Even if the effectiveness of CBD oil has not yet been sufficiently proven, studies and experience reports suggest that CBD oil has positive properties.
 Further research and information about CBD is very important here.
 Because CBD is unfortunately still (wrongly as we find) stigmatized because of its extraction from the cannabis plant.

 5: https: //www.fda.gov/NewsEvents/Newsroom/PressAnnouncements/ucm611046.htm